faenrandir/a_careful_examination/content/documents/book_of_mormon/lds_scholars_evidence_modern_origin.md

 ## LDS Scholar observations

-1. Nick Frederick, [BYU Religion Professor](https://religion.byu.edu/nick_frederick) --- The Book of Mormon {{ link(text="contains at least 650 phrases that can convincingly be shown to be from the New Testament", path="/nt-in-bom-lhales-interview-frederick/") }} (i.e., not accidental).
+1. Nick Frederick, [BYU Religion Professor](https://religion.byu.edu/nick_frederick) --- The Book of Mormon [contains at least 650 phrases that can convincingly be shown to be from the New Testament](/nt-in-bom-lhales-interview-frederick/) (i.e., not accidental).
 Language and themes from the New Testament are deliberately used in the Book of Mormon.

     > what we have here is **a conscious attempt to bring the language of the Book of Revelation into the Book of Mormon**.